KaliPatternbraker/Project_1_Team_1/README.md

 # Project_1_Team_1

-## Build a Z-Score Calculator App using CSV Data pulled from "” Capital IQ
+## Z-Score Calculator App using CSV Data pulled from "” Capital IQ
 **The goal of this project is to build a Z-Score calculator to automate the process of calculating Z-Scores, and to be able to calculate Z-Scores for many companies in a short amount of time.
 Then we take the

 ----